FrostyNick/dotfiles/.config/nvim/readme.md

 # Now you can run Neovim by typing:
 nvim.appimage # you probably want an alias in .bashrc so it's just nvim/nv

-# If you plan to use telescope, install ripgrep:
+# If you plan to use telescope, install ripgrep as shown below.
+# If using dict (<leader>zd), add dict to the list:
-sudo apt install rg
+sudo apt install rg dict
 ```

 #### Termux